- Hiding anger results in negative health consequences.

-When angry, count ten before you speak; if very angry, an hundred. — Thomas Jefferson
+When angry, count ten before you speak; if very angry, a hundred. — Thomas Jefferson

 When angry count four; when very angry, swear. — Mark Twain

-Angry people seem to act first, and think later.
-No doubt Thomas Jefferson’s advice (quoted above) to count to ten or even a hundred before speaking while angry is aimed at giving people time to reflect on the consequences of their actions and possibly avoid impulsive, destructive acts that will be regretted later.
+Angry people seem to act first and think later.
+No doubt Thomas Jefferson’s advice (quoted above) to count to 10 or even 100 before speaking while angry is aimed at giving people time to reflect on the consequences of their actions and possibly avoid impulsive, destructive acts that will be regretted later.
 For example, angry people often spout off hurtful comments to loved ones that they cannot later retract.

 We all become angry, and most of us don’t like it.
 The question is how to get rid of anger, or at least reduce it.
-That is the topic of this article.
+That is the topic of this post.

 Possible Ways of Dealing With Anger